 Dean Roberts began skiing at the age of four at Lead Draw, Idaho near Pocatello, where a rope tow led to a 40-meter ski jump.
 While in grade school, he and his pals took their skis to school so they could "fly" off the 12 to 15 ski jumps they would build between their homes and school.

-In 1944, as an eighth grader, his family moved to Ogden and he headed for Snow Basin.
-He quickly learned the art of Alpine Skiing and his talents skyrocketed.
-He was a competitive ski jumper at age 17 and was a member of both the Weber State and University of Utah alpine ski teams.
+In 1944, as an eighth grader, his family moved to Ogden and he headed for Snowbasin.
+He quickly learned the art of alpine skiing and his talents skyrocketed.
+He was a competitive ski jumper at age 17 and was a member of both the Weber State and University of Utah Alpine Ski Teams.

-Dean certified with the Intermountain Ski Instructors Association in 1959. he is an Honorary Lifetime Member of the Professional Ski Instructors of America-Intermountain Division.
-The University of Utah J. Willard Marriott Library Utah Ski Archives honored Dean with the "History maker Award" in 2003.
-He was featured in the Salt Lake Tribune in 2005 as "Solitude's Senior Ambassador."
+Dean was certified with the Intermountain Ski Instructors Association (now PSIA-I) in 1959.
+He is a National Lifetime Member of the Professional Ski Instructors of America-Intermountain Division (PSIA-I) and in 2003 he received the History Maker award from the J. Willard Marriott Library's Utah Ski Archives of the University of Utah.
+Roberts was also featured in the The Salt Lake Tribune as Solitude's Senior Ambassador in 2005.